twitter/finatra/_sources/user-guide/mustache/index.rst.txt

 the |MustacheFactoryModule|_ will load templates from the local filesystem and the templates will be **reloaded on every render** in order to aid in local development.

-Note, that the interplay between the `mustache.temaplates.dir` and the `local.doc.root` flags is as follows:
+Note, that the interplay between the `mustache.templates.dir` and the `local.doc.root` flags is as follows:

 -  in "local file mode" (e.g., when the `-local.doc.root` flag is set to a **non-empty** value) the framework will try to load a template first from the absolute path under `mustache.templates.dir`, e.g.,